Tumne/star-trakker/README.md

 ## Further implementation:

 Overall the app is highly functional but could be expanded for better usability.
 For example, the user might want the list to stay open upon click (similar to vsCode file-folder structure).
 Or be able to change the variables in a dropdown UI, saving changes to the backend.
 The search endpoint also searches the titles, if this was a real app, I’d also highlight text in the node list.
+And throttle searches on key strokes.
 For larger datasets, I’d consider paginating the data in and better caching within global state.

 Other aspects of the code would need attention too;